2023 Farmers' Market Guide

 3) Produce must be grown in either Delaware County or a contiguous county.
 Exceptions may be made by the market manager.
 Requests for exceptions must be made at least 2 weeks in advance of market day.

-5) Vendors who participate in 4 or more market dates are required to provide their own liability insurance in the amount of one million dollars.
+5) Vendors who participate in any market are required to provide their own liability insurance in the amount of 300k.
 Vendor shall provide proof of said insurance upon request.
 Vendors will also be requested to sign a liability waiver (in this document).

 6) Vendors with a business or store front (outside of the historic downtown) selling the same items will not be permitted to participate.
 Exceptions may be made by the MSD director or the market manager.

-8) Setup for the Saturday market will begin no earlier than 8:00, selling begins at 9:00 a.m.
+7) Setup for the Saturday market will begin no earlier than 8:00 a.m., selling begins at 9:00 a.m.
 Sales end at 12:00 p.m. on Saturdays.
-Setup for the Wednesday market will begin no earlier than 2:00 p.m.
-Selling begins at 3:00 and ends at 6:00 p.m.
 If you require additional time for set-up, please inform the market manager.
 Early selling for either market will not be permitted.
 Please note: If you are not at the market within 10 minutes after the market has begun, and have not notified us that you will be late, your space may be given to another vendor.
 Please call the market manager prior to market day, if you know in advance that you will be late.
-You may call or text at 740-816-1682.
+You may call or text at 740-816-1682 (Linda) OR 740-417-0753 (Caroline).

-9) The Market Manager(s) and/or Main Street Director is responsible for space assignments, public safety, and enforcement of the market rules.
+8) Main Street Delaware is responsible for space assignments, public safety, and enforcement of the market rules.
 Spaces will be assigned with consideration to the length of time at the Market, continuity, product presentation, and the best interests of the entire market.
 If you have a concern or complaint regarding market rules please submit your complaint to the market manager in writing and it will be reviewed with the market manager, the president of Main Street Delaware’s Board of Directors and the Executive Director.
 Please note that all rules are subject to change based upon the overall betterment of the market and downtown Delaware.

-10) Vendors will be permitted to temporarily park and unload vehicles at their locations during setup times; those vehicles should be moved to the public parking area prior to the market opening.
+9) Vendors are permitted to temporarily park and unload supplies from their vehicles at their locations during setup times; those vehicles should be moved to the public parking area prior to the market opening.
 Vendors can double park in order to unload & load for the market.
 This should take no longer than 10-15 minutes.
 Please use flashers and observe great caution.
-After unloading, please park in a rear parking lots so nearby parking spaces are available for market customers and brick and mortar businesses.
-On street parking in the downtown is forbidden.
+After unloading, please park in a rear parking lot so nearby parking spaces are available for market customers and brick and mortar businesses.
+On-street parking in the market area is forbidden.

-11) Market prices for all items must be visibly posted.
+10) Market prices for all items must be visibly posted.
 All growers are responsible for setting their own prices.
-Price setting will never be allowed.
 If you are selling items by exact weight, you must have access to an inspected scale.

-12) Operate your stand in a neat, safe, and sanitary manner.
+11) Operate your stand in a neat, safe, and sanitary manner.
 Keep your sales area clear of garbage and keep produce off of the ground.
 Sellers must also clean up their spaces after each market.
-A broom and dustpan will be provided, if needed.
+A broom and dustpan can be provided, when needed.
 Vendors must be courteous and honest at all times.
 Do not block the entrances of the downtown retail establishments.

-- Single week charges non-contiguous county farms/residents are $30 (for consecutive Saturday/Wednesday)
+Single week charges non-contiguous county farms/residents = $30

 Main Street Delaware, Inc. does not enforce the United States Dept. of Agriculture requirements.
 In the event of a U.S.D.A. inspection, the vendor is held responsible for compliance.
 For more information, please contact the Ohio Department of Agriculture office, @ 614-728-6200.
 You may also contact the Food Safety Division @ 1-800-282-1955, ext 3.